toddcf/code-snippets/javascript/objects/json/json.md

 BUT . . . it is not the same thing.
 It is a string, not an object.
 Trying to treat it as an object can result in errors.

-Also, unlike a JavaScript object, JSON properties *must* be wrapped in quotes, like this:
+Also, unlike a JavaScript object, JSON properties *must* be wrapped in double quotes (not single quotes), like this:

 ```
 {